PaddlePaddle/PaddleCloud/doc/tutorial.md

   current-datacenter: production
   ```

-  Supports you have two data-center's access, one for `production` and another one for
+  We suppose you have two data-center's access, one for `production` and another one for
-  `experimentation`, you can choose one data-center by the `current-datacenter` field
+  `experimentation`, you can select your current data-center by editing current-datacenter field.
-  for the current one.

-  `username`, `password` and `endpoint` is your secret for the data-center, you will
+  `username`, `password` and `endpoint` is your credential for accessing the data-center, you will
-  received an email including your secret information send by the administrator.
+  receive an email with your credential from paddle cloud administrator.

-After finish the two steps above, execute `paddlectl` command will print the usage:
+With completion of the two steps above, execute `paddlectl` command will print the usage:

 ```bash
 > paddlectl